ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 4. IP Address Retrieval

-   Retrieve the NMP IP address by logging into the [Dashbaord](https://mg.qnextech.com/dashboard/index) and visitting the  '***Devices >> Processor Manage***' page.
-Identify you NMP and note the IP adress from the 'IP Address' coclumn.
+   Retrieve the NMP IP address by logging into the [Dashboard](https://mg.qnextech.com/dashboard/index) and visiting the  '***Devices >> Processor Manage***' page.
+Identify your NMP and note the IP address from the 'IP Address' column.

    Enter this IP on the Touch Panel and click 'Connect'." to establish a connection with the NMP.